Expert Opinion | Amazon of the Future – this is how the marketplace will develop

 There will no longer be significant campaigns managed by Amazon; instead, everything will run through service partners.
 I know this for certain because we are one of four premium service partners in Germany for Amazon regarding the DSP.
 This means we exchange information with Amazon at a very high level.

 One of the PPC options is the Sponsored Display Ads.
-This is a Lite version of Amazon DSP because the seller can run their ads based on clicks, that is, CPC.
-Behind this is a programmatic approach, meaning that as a seller, I target users either based on their characteristics they bring to Amazon, their browsing and purchasing behavior, or because they fall into certain segments.
+This is a Lite version of Amazon DSP, as the seller can run their ads based on clicks, i.e., CPC.
+It is based on a programmatic approach, meaning that I, as a seller, target users either based on their characteristics they bring to Amazon, their browsing and purchasing behavior, or because they fall into certain segments.

-The size of the company is less decisive with Amazon DSP; it operates on a CPM basis, that is, cost-per-thousand – I am charged whenever my ad is displayed 1,000 times, regardless of whether it was purchased or clicked.
+The size of the company is less critical with Amazon DSP; it operates on a CPM basis, meaning Cost-per-Mille – I am charged whenever my ad is displayed 1,000 times, regardless of whether it was purchased or clicked.
 This naturally requires a larger budget.
-The reason for this is simple: the algorithm needs a lot of data at the beginning to see how users respond in various ways.
+The reason for this is simple: the algorithm needs a lot of data initially to see how users respond in various ways.
 Therefore, one should be prepared to spend around 5,000-6,000 euros per month for a campaign.
 However, it is more likely to be 10,000-20,000 euros per month.
-Only then does it make sense to slowly enter this area.
+Only then does it make sense to gradually enter this area.

 Especially due to COVID, Amazon has grown significantly.
 The number of sellers has also increased.
 With what new trends and opportunities can one stand out from the crowd?